-However, earlier this year, in Cowan v Foreman (2019 WEHC 349 Fam) the judge, Mr Justice Mostyn, commented that he opposed standstill agreements in the context of Inheritance Act cases and called for the end of their use.
+However, in February this year, in Cowan v Foreman (2019 WEHC 349 Fam) the judge, Mr Justice Mostyn, commented that he opposed standstill agreements in the context of Inheritance Act cases and called for the end of their use.
 In this case, he refused the surviving spouse’s application for permission to apply for provision under the act out of time, even though the parties had entered into a standstill agreement.

 In his judgment, Mostyn J said: 'I was told that to agree a stand-still agreement of this nature is "common practice".
 If it is indeed common practice, then I suggest that it is a practice that should come to an immediate end.
 It is not for the parties to give away time that belongs to the court.
 If the parties want to agree a moratorium for the purposes of negotiations, then the claim should be issued in time and then the court invited to stay the proceedings while the negotiations are pursued.
 Otherwise it is, as I remarked in argument, simply to cock a snook at the clear Parliamentary intention……I suggest that in no future case should any privately agreed moratorium ever count as stopping the clock in terms of the accrual of delay.
 Put another way, a moratorium privately agreed after the time limit has already expired should never in the future rank as a good reason for delay."

-Mostyn J’s comments are controversial.
-The act deliberately imposes a narrow window for proceedings so that the administration of estates is not held up indefinitely, but to be too rigid on this flies in the face of the current climate of parties being encouraged to (and indeed penalised if they fail to) settle their disputes without incurring unnecessary costs and court resources.
+Mostyn J’s comments were controversial.
+The act deliberately imposes a narrow window for proceedings so that the administration of estates is not held up indefinitely, but to be too rigid on this flies in the face of the current climate of parties being encouraged to (and indeed penalised if they unreasonably fail to) settle their disputes without incurring unnecessary costs and court resources.